czipperz/HBML/README.md

 If you don't use a bracket after a tag, it will put the rest of the line in the body.

-**THERE MUST NOT BE WHITESPACE AFTER TAGS UNTIL YOU WANT PLAIN TEXT**
+**THERE MUST NOT BE WHITESPACE BETWEEN TAGS UNLESS YOU WANT PLAIN TEXT**

 ###Advanced